jailbirt/theeye-docs/docs/core-concepts/iam/user-management.md

 * groups

-The groups are required to assign a credencial in TheEye, acl y and permissions.
+The groups attribute is required to obtain a credencial for the user.

-With the created profile, the user will be identifid in the logs activity and in the user interface.
+The profile will be used to identified the user in the system activity logs and in the web interface.

-Some common **pre-requistes** to integrate Domain Controller AD or LDAP

-* Bind DN

-* Bind Credentials

-* TLS Certificate

-Once the integration is configured, the system will authenticate every user authentication request by default throught the Domain Controller.

 ### Groups

-To allow a user to use theeye it must be assigned to the group **theeye_users**
+Users must be assigned to the group **theeye_users** to use TheEye.
+If the user is not assigned to a group recognized by TheEye, the authentication system will forbidd access.

-User profile can be controlled via Domain, assigning the user to one of the following groups
+Credential can also be controlled assigning one of the following groups to the users

   * theeye_owners